 continue working.

-- Remember success is hard work.
+- Remember that success takes consistent effort.
 It's a marathon, not a sprint.

 - Focus on your effort and not the outcome.